History of Tuvalu: Tsunami & Cyclones

-The low level of islands makes them very sensitive to sea-level rise.
+The low level of islands makes them very exposed to the effects of a tsunami or cyclone.
 Nui was struck by a giant wave on 16 February 1882; earthquakes and volcanic eruptions occurring in the basin of the Pacific Ocean – the Pacific Ring of Fire – are possible causes of a tsunami.
 Tuvalu experienced an average of three tropical cyclones per decade between the 1940s and 1970s, however eight occurred in the 1980s.
 The impact of individual cyclones is subject to variables including the force of the winds and also whether a cyclone coincides with high tides.

 George Westbrook recorded a cyclone that struck Funafuti in 1883.
 A cyclone struck Nukulaelae on 17–18 March 1886.
-Captain Davis of HMS Royalist, who visited the Ellice Group in 1892, recorded in the ship's diary that in February 1891 the Ellice Group was devastated by a severe cyclone.
+Captain Edward Davis of HMS Royalist, who visited the Ellice Group in 1892, recorded in the ship's diary that in February 1891 the Ellice Group was devastated by a severe cyclone.
 A cyclone caused severe damage to the islands in 1894.
-In 1972 Cyclone Bebe caused severe damage to Funafuti. during the 1996–97 cyclone season, Cyclone Gavin, Hina and Keli passed through the islands of Tuvalu.
+In 1972 Cyclone Bebe caused severe damage to Funafuti.
 Cyclone Ofa had a major impact on Tuvalu in late January and early February 1990.
+During the 1996–97 cyclone season, Cyclone Gavin, Hina and Keli passed through the islands of Tuvalu.